VJ

 4. `Je l'ai vu (Charles V Remix)` reopens the track in the platform revival cycle — same HollyG / Arendi network.

-5. VJ Ben remains referenced in the editorial map as a transition connector, on the periphery of the platform New Bouyon Wave.
+5. VJ Ben remains a reference as a transition connector, on the periphery of the platform New Bouyon Wave.

 Tracks / markers